malikhan-dev/lingo/README.md

   Write data operations in a clean, readable flow

-- **Impressive Performance of Thor engine** the newly introduced thor query engine proves to be truly efficient.
+- **Impressive Performance of Thor engine** the newly introduced thor query engine proves to be truly efficient. almost 4x faster than the default collections api.

 - **Two query styles**
   Use dynamic field-based queries when flexibility matters, or type-safe predicates when you want stronger compile-time guarantees